nens/threedi-docs/source/a_introduction.rst

 - It is a highly customizable interface
 - Option for building own plugins to interact with model (results)
 - Moreover it is an open source platform. mooi verhaaltje over onze visie en samenwerking met lutra en de donaties.

-3Di Live
-^^^^^^^^

-The 3Di live site is the interface where users have live insight in the results of their simulation.
-Not only that, they can also interact with it.
-This interface is perfect to create a shared understanding of the watersystem. [todo: waarom we dit belangrijk vinden, referentie naar Anne L proefschrift]

-.. raw:: html

-	<iframe width="560" height="315" src="https://www.youtube.com/embed/k9heL89ZF1E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-*A short introduction of 3Di.live*

 3Di API